Copula Conformal Prediction for Multi-step Time Series Forecasting: Copula Conformal Prediction for Time Series (CopulaCPTS)

+\paragraph{Calibrating CDF on $\Dcalone$.} We use $\Dcalone$ to build conformal predictive distributions for each time step's anomaly scores, which provides desirable validity properties \citep{vovk2017nonparametric}.
+The conformal cumulative distribution function is constructed as follows. \footnote{Because of the random component, equation \ref{eq:tscdf} is a ``thick" CDF of thickness $\frac{1}{|\gS1|+1}$, which becomes inconsequential when the calibration set is large.
+See \cite{vovk2017nonparametric} for theoretical justifications.
+In implementation, we treat $\tau=1$ for simplicity and better coverage.}

+\paragraph{Copula Calibration on $\Dcaltwo$.} Next, for every data point in $\Dcaltwo$, we evaluate the cumulative probability of its anomaly scores with the estimated conformal predictive distributions:

 We adopt the empirical copula \citep{empiricalcop1} for modeling and proof in this work.
 The empirical copula is a non-parametric method of estimating marginals directly from observation, and hence does not introduce any bias.
-For the joint distribution of $k$ time steps, we construct $C_{\text{empirical}}: [0,1]^k \rightarrow [0,1]$ as \eqref{eq:empiricalcopula}.
-Here boldface $\boldsymbol{\infty}$ is a k-dimentional vector with each $\boldsymbol{\infty}_j = \infty$.
+For the joint distribution of $k$ time steps, we construct $C_{\text{empirical}}: [0,1]^k \rightarrow [0,1]$ as \Eqref{eq:empiricalcopula}.